 Most Collegiate 4-H Clubs obtain status as a recognized student organization at their host campus.
 Colleges have additional guidelines and policies regarding student organizations.
 The college may mandate financial procedures, membership requirements, and use of facilities.
 If host campus policies conflict with 4-H YDP policies, the State 4-H Office will help determine a proper course of action on a case-by-case basis.

 - Code of Conduct

 Collegiate 4-H activities must adhere to all 4-H YDP policies.
-Collegiate 4-H Club members are expected to adhere to the 2016-2017 Adult Volunteer Code of Conduct - English - pdf.
+Collegiate 4-H Club members are expected to adhere to the 4-H Adult Volunteer Code of Conduct - English.
 Alcohol and tobacco products are prohibited at Collegiate 4-H events.